 Pre-sentence Opportunity Program (POP)

-A pre-sentence program for people who are using illicit substances and who have committed relatively less serious offences that would not typically result in imprisonment.
+A pre-sentence program for people who are experiencing drug related problems and who have committed relatively less serious offences that would not typically result in imprisonment.

 Indigenous Diversion Program (IDP)